lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 ```

-4. If there are vehicles, then submit an inference request recording number of inferences now started:
+4. If there are vehicles, then an inference request is submitted and the number of inferences now started is recorded:

 ```Cpp
 					// ----------------------------Run vehicleResult attribute inference ----------------